Pocket/data-flows/common-utils/README.md

             memory="4096",
             parameters={"param_name": "param_value"},
             schedule=CronSchedule(cron="0 0 * * *"),
+            envars=[
+            FlowEnvar(envar_name="EXTRA_PIP_PACKAGES", envar_value="pandas")
+    ],
         )
     ],  # type: ignore
 )
 ```

-They models are Pydantic models, so the inputs are validated.
+The models are Pydantic models, so the inputs are validated.

-`FlowSpec` fields `[flow, docker_env, secrets, ephemeral_storage_gb]` control how the task definition is created.
+`FlowSpec` fields as a whole, control how the task definition is created.
 Any AWS ARN/URI specifics are added for you.
 The `docker_env` must exist in the pyproject.toml.

 `FlowDeployment` controls how the Prefect Deployments are registered.